TomSmeets/quest-for-nothing/doc/programming.md

 I define all my methods as `static`, this prevents all these symbols from being exported, improving compilation speed and giving the compiler the chance to inline whatever it wants.
 Link time optimization won't be as good as letting the compiler optimize everything at once.

-See [build.sh](build.sh) for a implementation of this build process.
+See [build.sh](build.sh) for an implementation of this build process.

 ## Hot reloading
 This is the best feature of C, which is not really possible in other languages.